-- Class A licenses permit full domestic and offshore banking;
+- Class A licences permit full domestic and offshore banking;

-- Unrestricted Class B Trust Licenses permit full offshore banking with an unlimited number of customers and require a minimum net worth of USD400,000;
+- Unrestricted Class B trust licences permit full offshore banking with an unlimited number of customers and require a minimum net worth of USD400,000;

-- Restricted Class B licenses require a minimum net worth of only USD20,000, but a list must be provided to the Inspector of Financial Services of the clients with which the bank intends to do business, and the list cannot change without further notification to the Inspector.
-Licensees do not need to be Cayman companies; but foreign licensees will probably have to provide a head office guarantee.
+- Restricted Class B licences require a minimum net worth of only USD20,000, but a list must be provided to the inspector of financial services of the clients with which the bank intends to do business, and the list cannot change without further notification to the Inspector. licensees do not need to be Cayman companies; but foreign licensees will probably have to provide a head office guarantee.
 All applications include considerable amounts of administrative and financial information.

 Continuing supervision is exercised by the Monetary Authority.
 Quarterly returns and audited annual statements must be lodged.
 Share transfers, and changes to directors and officers must be authorised.
-Banks with unrestricted licenses are required to adhere to the Basle Convention Rules.
+Banks with unrestricted licences are required to adhere to the Basle Convention rules.